-IQOS VEEV
+IQOS VEEV I VEEV

 IQOS VEEV is an electronic cigarette device which works on the principle of evaporating nicotine contained in the e-liquid using an intelligent MESH heating technology.
-The device, designed in Switzerland, is the result of many years of scientific research and development, and on average produces over 95 percent less chemical substances than cigarettes.
-Digitally controlled systems in the device ensure that the e-liquid does not overheat or burn when the product is used, and the device automatically shuts off when the level of e-liquid drops too low.
-The content of the cartridges intended for IQOS VEEV cannot be modified.
+The device, designed in Switzerland, is the result of many years of scientific research and development, and on average produces over 95 percent less chemical substances than cigarettes14.
+Thanks to high quality materials and innovative technology, the IQOS VEEV is a bestseller in its segment, with benefits including ease of use and fast charging.